 Notably, in most circumstances it is difficult to prove that a property is onerous, particularly when it is obvious that a property is being occupied and enjoyed every year and is in perfect condition.
 Therefore, expecting to reclaim one’s property through the onerous clause is a highly unreliable position.

 So, while enjoying the scenic view from your beautiful British Virgin Islands’ property that was purchased through a BVI Business Company, do not forget your obligations to that Company or you may find one day that it is no longer yours.

-For additional information or assistance with your BVI Business Company, please contact O’Neal Webster Managing Partner Kerry Anderson at firstname.lastname@example.org or the author, Jameayla Fahie at email@example.com.
+For additional information or assistance with your BVI Business Company, please contact O’Neal Webster Partner Kerry Anderson at email@example.com or the author, senior associate Jameayla Fahie, at firstname.lastname@example.org.